seydel/QENS_utilities/README.md

 Depending on the specific model, additional keywords may apply that for instance pass fixed parameters.

-For instance,
+For example,

 protein_fit = dict( SolventIntensities=Isolv, SolventWidths=Wsolv, NumberLorentzians=4, UseDirac=1, UseSlopedBackground=1,
 				       UseFlatBackground=1, BGSlope=bgs, BGFlat=bgc, SolventDirac=dsolv, SQWModel='BATSGlobal2State' )

-selects a model that performs a global fit for several momentum transfers at once that contains the following components, as explained in
+selects a model performing a global fit for several momentum transfers at once that contains the following components, as explained in
 M. Grimaldo et al., Phys.Chem.Chem.Phys.
 17, 4645  (2015), https://dx.doi.org/doi:10.1039/C4CP04944F, equation 6:

 - One Lorentzian that accounts for the center-of-mass diffusion of tracer proteins in an aqueous solution sample and obeys gamma = D q^2, where gamma is the Lorentzian half width at half maximum;